 Criminal Record

 USCIS disqualifies individuals with certain criminal histories.
-To be eligible for DACA:
+To be eligible for DACA:- You must not have been convicted of a felony.

 - You must not have been convicted of a significant misdemeanor, such as offenses involving violence, theft, or driving under the influence (DUI).